-For non-federal dedicated receipt revenue budgets, it may be necessary for a state agency to incur costs prior to receipt of funds.
+For non-federal dedicated receipt appropriations, it may be necessary for a state agency to incur costs prior to receipt of funds.
 Cash flow assistance may be available to alleviate this problem.
-Agencies when entering type 04 appropriations in AMA for funds other than federal funds 3000, 3001, or type 07 fund 4003 will not be allowed to select the "G" budget authority, but upon approval of a cash flow request, MMB will change the budget authority code to "G" on the appropriation budget to allow payments against the greater of estimated or actual dedicated receipts and/or the greater of anticipated or actual transfers.
+Agencies when entering type 04 appropriations in AMA for funds other than federal funds 3000, 3001, or type 07 fund 4003 may request cash flow assistance by selecting the "G" budget authority; however a Request for Cash Flow Assistance Fomr must be attached to the AMA transaction to submit the transaction.
+After the AMA transaction requesting "G" budget authority is approved by MMB, SWIFT will allow payments against the greater of estimated or actual dedicated receipts and/or the greater of anticipated or actual transfers.

-Cash flow requests and analyses are not required for federal funds.
+Cash flow assistance requests are not required for federal funds.
 For other dedicated receipt appropriations, when the timing of estimated receipts does not provide for sufficient cash flow to pay for start-up or ordinary and necessary expenses, the commissioner of MMB may authorize payments to be made before receipts are received.
-Agencies request this authorization by completing a Request for Cash Flow Assistance Form 0301-01-05F and a Cash Flow Analysis Spreadsheet 0301-01-05F.
-These forms must be submitted to the agency's assigned EBO each fiscal year.
+Agencies request this authorization by completing a Request for New Cash Flow Assistance Form 0301-01-05A or a Request for Recurring Cash Flow Assistance Form 0301-01-05B.
+A request for cash flow assistance must be submitted each fiscal year by attaching a completed form to the AMA transaction requesting "G" budget authority.
 It is not typical for cash flow to be requested for internal service funds.
-See MMB Statewide Operating Policy Number 0301-01.5 for more information on cash flow assistance.
+See Statewide Operating Procedure 0301-01.5, which was revised on May 13, 2024, for more information on cash flow assistance for non-federal funds.